Skip to main content

 Vias are miniature conductive pathways drilled into the PCB to establish electrical connectivity between the different PCB layers.
 You can read about vias and their significance in the article how PCB vias interconnect circuit board layers.

-A via stub is the part of a via which is not used for signal transmission.
-Via stubs reflect signals and cause a number of signal integrity issues, especially in high-speed signals which you can read about in this article signal integrity and via stubs.
+A via stub is part of a via that is not used for signal transmission.
+Via stubs reflect signals and cause a number of signal integrity issues, especially in high-speed signals, which you can read about in this article signal integrity and via stubs.

 Given below is a flow chart of where back drilling fits into the PCB manufacturing process: